 Ellsberg, Daniel.
 The Doomsday Machine.
 Bloomsbury, New York 2017.
 NF;9/18

 Ellsberg is now 87 and still going strong.
-There is no question that he is an anti-war and anti-nuclear extremist, but he is very well-informed and has been near enough to the top of the American military and political hierarchy that he’s taken seriously, not just by far left wing-nuts.
+There is no question that he is an anti-war and anti-nuclear extremist, but he is very well-informed and has been near enough to the top of the American military and political hierarchy that he’s taken seriously, not only by far-left wing-nuts.
 This book credibly challenges the idea (mine at least) that for nearly 30 years since the end of the Cold War between the Soviet Union and the United States there really isn’t much risk of a nuclear war.

 In the late 1960s and until the 1980s there were 30,000 (US) to 40,000 (Soviet Union) nuclear bombs at the ready.
 Today the two countries have about 5000 each.
 This might seem to diminish the risk or the harm, but in reality it’s way more than enough to accomplish “omnicide”: the death of every living thing on earth through direct annihilation of most human beings and a subsequent nuclear winter which would be the end of everything alive on the planet, according to Ellsberg.